goatslacker/alt/docs/createStore.md

 # createStore

-> (StoreModel: function, iden: ?string, saveStore = true: boolean): [AltStore](stores.md)
+> (StoreModel: function, iden: ?string, saveStore = true: boolean, ...constructorArgs): [AltStore](stores.md)

 This is a function that takes in a class of your store and returns back the singleton store.
 The second parameter `iden` is a string that is used as a unique identifier for serializing/deserializing your store.
 The name of the store comes from the class name but on production due to heavy minification it is a good idea to provide your own name to avoid collisions.
-The third parameter `saveStore` is to tell alt whether to save a reference to the store for later when using [bootstrap](bootstrap.md) or [snapshots](takeSnapshot.md).
+The third parameter `saveStore` is to tell alt whether to save a reference to the store for later when using [bootstrap](bootstrap.md) or [snapshots](takeSnapshot.md). `constructorArgs` are passed to the `StoreModel` constructor (if `StoreModel` is a class).

 # StoreModel